warrior-cultures-and-training

 With the arrival of European missionaries in the 19th century, Polynesian tattooing came under severe assault.
 Missionaries viewed tattoos as heathen, immodest, and a barrier to conversion.
 In Hawaiʻi, King Kamehameha II and the kahuna were pressured to ban tattooing in the 1820s.
 In Tahiti, the French Catholic mission actively suppressed the practice.
 Even in Samoa, where the tradition survived most robustly, missionaries discouraged it among converts.
 Many older warriors refused to abandon their tattoos, but the younger generation, eager for education and trade, often abandoned the practice.

 The decline continued into the 20th century.
 By the 1950s, traditional Polynesian tattooing had all but vanished in many island groups.
 The knowledge of designs and rituals was preserved only in oral histories, a few written accounts, and the fading ink of elderly men.
 The tufuga lineage in Samoa was one of the few that persisted, but even there, fewer young men chose to receive the full peʻa.
+The impact of colonialism was not only physical but psychological: many Polynesians internalized the missionaries’ condemnation and came to view their own traditions as shameful.

 Modern Revival and Cultural Identity